gitayam/poi-template/POI_Development Training_Name/2. Design - TLO, Lesson Plans/0-Learning Objectives/6-Cryptography.md

 ### **Action:** __Approved-Verb Object Qualifier.__

 ### **Conditions:**
-Given an environment that allows the Soldiers to engage one another and the cadre openly, handouts, and research capabilities.
+Given an environment that allows the students to engage one another and the cadre openly, handouts, and research capabilities.

 ### **Standards:**